ABOUT OUR LOCATION AND ACCOMMODATIONS

 About Our Summer EAST Location in Burlington, Vermont

-CWI's Summer EAST Institute takes place at Champlain College, in Burlington, Vermont.
+CWI's Summer EAST Institute takes place on the lovely campus of Champlain College, in Burlington, Vermont.
 Burlington is consistently ranked as one of the most progressive cities in the United States, seeing many international visitors arriving annually to study its policies, politics, and its many innovative business and organizations.
 Ice cream favorite and socially responsibility business pioneer Ben and Jerry's has its roots in Burlington where it's first location was opened in an old gas station downtown and its corporate headquarters remain nearby.

 Accommodations and Discounted Hotel Rooms